theforeman/theforeman.org/_posts/2014-10-01-foreman-community-newsletter-september.md

 the FOSS outreach program (formerly OPW).
 You can find more information about the program [here.](https://gnome.org/opw/) Here are [the proposed projects](http://theforeman.org/gnomeopw.html), you are welcome in
-\#theforeman in Freenode to ask questions.
+\#theforeman in libera.chat to ask questions.

 ### Featured media